Jimny tyre pressures

 My recommendations

-Normal everyday driving: 26 psi (best compromise of wear, tyre pressure and fuel economy)
+Normal everyday road driving including highways: 26 psi.
+This is the best compromise of wear, tyre pressure and fuel economy.

-Evenly graded gravel: 20-22psi (give yourself a bit more traction, but don’t sit on high speeds like 110 for long stretches)
+Evenly graded gravel: 20-22 psi.
+Give yourself a bit more traction, but don’t sit on high speeds especially on gravel roads.

-Rougher gravel roads: 18psi (give the suspension a helping hand, will have a much better ride, as above re: speed)
+Rougher gravel roads: 18 psi.
+This pressure will give the suspension a helping hand, will have a much better ride, but note the above point re: speed.

-Rough roads, mud or rocks: 15-18 psi (way better traction and it’ll look after the tyres nicely too, though sharp rocks on stock tyres might cause issues at low pressures on the sidewalls which are kinda weak)
+Rough roads, mud or rocks: 15-18 psi.
+Low pressures give way better traction and it’ll look after the tyres nicely too, though sharp rocks on stock tyres might cause issues at low pressures on the sidewalls which are kinda weak.
+On stiffer tyres you may need lower pressures to bag them out more.

-Sand: 14psi but do not be shy about going lower, potentially down to single digits (traction traction traction; don’t attempt to turn really sharply at speed but it’ll do surprisingly well even at 10psi)
+Sand: 12 psi.
+Do not be shy about going lower, potentially down to single digits.
+It all comes down to the key elements of traction, traction and also don’t forget traction.
+At low pressures don’t attempt to turn really sharply at speed but it’ll do surprisingly well even at 10psi.

 Detailed info sections